UCSC 2018 Acceptance Rate: Class of 2022

-So, you’re thinking about applying to University of California Santa Cruz (UCSC), and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+So, you’re thinking about applying to the University of California Santa Cruz (UCSC), and you’re curious about your chances of admission.
+There are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at UCSC’s admission statistics.